 Dear Parents –

-Chabad Preschool is thrilled to enter its fifteenth year of serving the Greenwich Jewish community.
-We pride ourselves on the torah proverb: Educate a child according to “his” way and he will never go astray.
-Over the last 16 years we have tailored our curriculum to each child’s learning style.
+Chabad Preschool is thrilled to enter its 17th year of serving the Greenwich Jewish community.
+We pride ourselves on the Torah proverb: Educate a child according to “his” way and he will never go astray.
+Over the last 17 years we have tailored our curriculum to each child’s learning style.
 Children learn in many different ways: some tactile, some auditory, and some visual.
 This year, we are thrilled to officially welcome three educational consultants who will work in conjunction with our teachers and staff to make your child’s learning experience the utmost success.

 As always, if you have questions or concerns in any of these areas, my door is always open and I am available to discuss your child with you.